-National Committees and Task Forces Functions and Applicant Qualifications
+National Committee and Task Force Functions and Applicant Qualifications

 AAUW national committees and task forces are comprised of volunteer AAUW member leaders.
-Applications for participation on committees and task forces are made available in early spring to fulfill two-year terms.
 Committees and task forces implement priorities set by the Board of Directors in accordance with AAUW Bylaws and relevant board-established policies.

 Each standing committee mandated by the bylaws has at least three members appointed by the Board, one of whom is the chair.
 Other committees may be appointed by the Board of Directors.
 Task forces are charged with specific duties for finite periods of time may be appointed by the president with the approval of the executive committee.

 Additional details about the membership, organization, and operations of committees and task force are available in section 105 of the AAUW Board Policy Book.